Original Air Date: October 2, 1959

 - Director: Robert Stevens

 - Robert Stevens (1920-1989) was a director, producer, and writer.
 He was a friend of CBS network executive William Dozier and was primarily active throughout the 1950s and 1960s on classic anthology TV shows like Suspense for which he directed many episodes.
 He won an Emmy Award for his directing work on Alfred Hitchcock Presents (he directed a total of 44 episodes).
 He directed two classic episodes of The Twilight Zone (“Where Is Everybody?” and “Walking Distance“).
 In 1987, Steven Spielberg hired him to direct “Moving Day,” an episode of Amazing Stories, which turned out to be his final screen credit.
-In 1989, Stevens was robbed and beaten in his rented Westport, Connecticut home where he had retired in 1987.
+He retired in 1987.
+In 1989, tragedy struck.
+Stevens was robbed and beaten inside his rented Westport, Connecticut home.
 The culprit turned out to be a young man named John Doherty.
 Stevens died shortly thereafter of cardiac arrest on August 7, 1989 at the age of 68.

 - Written by: Rod Serling